Are Your Bad Sleeping Habits Killing You?

 The theory is that eventually exercise works to mute a person’s stress response, enabling that person’s brain to quiet and the tension to flow away, enabling sleep again!

-Your habits matter a great deal when it comes to a good night’s sleep, and a good night’s sleep is incredibly important to your overall health–and maybe even your overall success in life.
+Your habits and sleeping positions may matter a great deal when it comes to a good night’s sleep, and a good night’s sleep is incredibly important to your overall health–and maybe even your overall success in life.
 Make good routines and a healthy lifestyle a priority so that you can ensure sleep success.